jhqiu1/jhqiu1.github.io/_pages/about.md

 - *Outstanding Industrial Engineering Student of Guangdong Province, 2022*

 # Academic Service
-- Reviewers for International Journal of Production Research, The Journal of Supercomputing, and so on.
+- Reviewers for *International Journal of Production Research*, *The Journal of Supercomputing*, and so on.

 # Paper List